alexkolo/rag_nutrition_facts_blog/docs/offical_how_i_build_it.md

 Excluded from the evaluation were following rerankers:

 - [Cohere](https://lancedb.github.io/lancedb/reranking/cohere/) due to a too low rate limit in free tier
-- [Cross Encoder](https://lancedb.github.io/lancedb/reranking/cross_encoder/) due to being too slow when using CPU as engine
 - [ColBERT](https://lancedb.github.io/lancedb/reranking/colbert/) due to being too slow when using CPU as engine

 ### RAG Performance